An Australian cyclist has died after being hit by a car. Police arrested her husband

 The Australian Broadcasting Corporation reported that Hoskins' family paid tribute to the late cyclist in a public statement shortly after her death.

-Hoskins' former teammates also shared memories of the beloved athlete, including fellow Australian cyclist Annette Edmondson.
+Hoskins' former teammates, including fellow Australian cyclist Annette Edmondson, also shared memories of the beloved athlete.

 "A force to be reckoned with, she took the cycling world by storm, before pursuing her next dream; starting a family & becoming the ultimate Mum," Edmondson said in a tweet.